 Not only are homemade products tastier, infinitely healthier, and endlessly customizable to your tastes and dietary preferences – it involves a personal investment.

-Having that connection and spending quality time with your food, brings more value to the product.
+Having that connection and spending quality time with your food brings more value to the product.

-Canning is a mindful activity.
+Preserving food is a mindful activity.
 If you take the time to preserve a batch of tomato sauce, you will reflect upon the quantity of tomato sauce you ate and enjoyed the previous year.

 What is the best jar size?
 What is the best technique to use?
 How often should you can?